 What percentage of the money you spend on research goes towards cancers affecting children and young people?

-In 2016/17 we spent £6.1 million on research grants specifically focused on cancers affecting children and young people.
-This equates to 1.4% of the £428 million we paid out in 2016/17 on charitable activities.
+In 2017/18 we spent £6.6 million on research grants specifically focused on cancers affecting children and young people, making us one of the biggest funders of children’s cancer research in the UK.
+This equates to 1.6% of the £423 million we paid out in 2017/18 on charitable activities.
 You can read more about this in our Annual Report and Accounts.